Portscatho to Pendower Beach circular walk

 Cornwall has the longest stretch of coastline of any county in the UK, stretching for roughly 400 miles around 80% of the county, and there are over 300 beaches.
 Wherever you are in Cornwall, you are never more than 16 miles from the sea, and from the majority of hills you can see it on a clear day.

 9. Go through the gap in the hedge and climb the steps beneath the blackthorn trees to emerge in a field at a waymark.
-Follow the right hedge of the field to reach a waymark and stile.
+Follow the right hedge of the field to reach a stile.

 The name "blackthorn" is just a general reference to the dark colour of the bark, rather than anything specific to do with the thorns which are not any darker than the rest of the wood.
 It's primarily a comparison with hawthorn where the bark is lighter (in fact hawthorn is also known as "white thorn" despite not having white thorns).
 Just to confuse things further, the flowers of blackthorn are whiter than hawthorn!